-Newer brands are usually relegated to the bottom shelf.
+Retail stores usually relegate newer brands to the bottom shelf.
 This is why it is so difficult to become a hot seller when you are new – because nobody looks down!
-We faced this problem at Barefoot but overcame it with decal footprints applied to the floor which walked our customer to our location on the bottom shelf.
-The good news is that more product sells off the floor (from displays) than off the shelf anyway, so when you’re new, it’s always better to negotiate floor displays so you will be discovered.
+We faced this problem at Barefoot.
+But we overcame it with decal footprints applied to the floor which walked our customer to our location on the bottom shelf.
+The good news is that more product sells off the floor (from displays) than off the shelf anyway.
+So when you’re new, it’s always better to negotiate floor displays so you will be discovered.

 In the CPG business, your brand equity is based largely on your distribution.
 The more distribution you have, the more valuable your brand.

 A CPG company with wide distribution has the competitive advantage.
 Their reputation precedes them.
 Retailers want to carry and promote their products, giving them special allowances, special promotions, and special pricing.
 Retailers know they are in demand and therefore will draw customers into their stores.